All Episodes

 Okay, Matthew, I appreciate it.

-Well, there I am, properly chagrined.
+Well, here I am, properly chagrined.

-What a way to end open line Friday.
+What a way to end Open Line Friday.

 Yep, yep, yep, yep, yep, yep.